 Battle of Bey (Babeck) I Wars of Independence

-Finnish volunteers, together with the Kuperjanov Battalion of the Estonian Army, liberated Valka on February 1, 1919.
-Before the liberation of the city, the Finnish-Estonian combined forces fought a heavy battle near the manor of Paju on the territory of Estonia, where parts of the Latvian Red Rifle members of the Soviet Latvian Army fought against them.
-40 Finns were killed and 90 injured in these battles.
-On January 31, the Estonians, together with Finnish volunteers, occupied the city of Valka and entered the territory of Latvia.
-During the implementation of the operational plans of the Estonian Army Command, Estonian and Finnish units continued their attack in February 1919 to reach the line Ainaži-Sedas-Ape-Irboska.
-Contrary to the intention and strategic plans of the Commander-in-Chief of the Estonian Army, General Juhan Laidoner, the Commander of the Finnish Volunteer Hans Kalm (1889-1981) 19. in February gave an order from Valka to go to Aluksne.
-On the morning of February 21, the Finns captured Aluksne, losing three officers and 15 soldiers in battle.
-On February 22, an Estonian armored train arrived on the Valka-Alūksne railway.
+Finnish volunteers, together with the Kuperjanov battalion of the Estonian army, liberated Valka on February 1, 1919.
+Before the liberation of the city, the combined Finnish-Estonian forces fought a heavy battle near Paju Manor on Estonian territory, where they were fought by units of the Latvian Red Riflemen of the Soviet Latvian Army.
+In these battles, 40 Finns died and 90 were wounded.
+On January 31, the Estonians, together with the Finnish volunteers, occupied the city of Valka and entered Latvian territory.
+Implementing the operational plans of the Estonian army command, Estonian and Finnish units continued their offensive in February 1919 to reach the line Ainaži-Sedas River-Ape-Irboska.
+Contrary to the plan and strategic plans of the commander-in-chief of the Estonian army, General Juhan Laidoner, the commander of the Finnish volunteers, Hans Kalm (Hans Kalm, 1889-1981)19.
+On February 21, the Finns took Alūksne, losing three officers and 15 soldiers in the battle.
+On February 22, an Estonian armored train arrived along the Valka-Alūksne railway.

-On February 22, Finnish volunteers from Aluksne headed for the Russian border, but a collision with Red Army soldiers took place near Bay.
-10 Finnish soldiers fell in the Battle of Beja: Ahola Lauri, Hillilä Erki, Kattainen Aatu, Kaakinen Paul, Kejonen Juho, Kuttinen Toivo, Murto Leo, Nieminen Vihtori, Schöneman - Soriola Eino, Eino General.
-They are almost all buried in the cemetery of the Finnish soldiers in the Bay of B ..
+On February 22, Finnish volunteers from Alūksne headed towards the Russian border, but a clash with Red Army soldiers occurred near Beja.
+10 Finnish soldiers fell in the Battle of Beja: Ahola Lauri, Hillilä Erki, Kattainen Aatu, Kaakinen Paul, Kejonen Juho, Kuttinen Toivo, Murto Leo, Nieminen Vihtori, Schöneman – Soriola Eino, Eino Kenraali.
+Almost all of them are buried in the Finnish soldiers' fraternal cemetery in Beja.

-Finnish soldiers returned to Alūksne and on February 24 took part in the parade of the first anniversary of the proclamation of Estonia's independence, but on February 26 returned to Valka.
+Finnish soldiers returned to Alūksne and participated in the parade marking the first anniversary of the proclamation of Estonian independence on February 24, but returned to Valka on February 26.

 More information sources